 Some sessions will involve more discussion, with students commenting on their experiences with the assigned work.
 You can get to know your classmates and form supportive friendships.

-- Class materials: Supporting materials are posted on a Yahoo Group, which you will be asked to join when you enroll in the class.
+- Class materials: Supporting materials are posted on a class discussion group, which you will be asked to join when you enroll in the class.
 You will be required to print out some materials, so you can refer to them during lectures.

 - Writing exercises and assignments: Homework will be assigned at each class meeting and must be completed by the due date.
 In most courses, you will also offer feedback on some of your classmates' work, and they will provide feedback on your work.